 As a participant in various guitar festivals and competitions Alma received 2nd prize in the solo division at the Alabama Guitar Festival and Competition, and won several 1st prizes in the chamber division at MMTA (Mississippi Music Teacher’s Association) Competition, William Carey College In-House Competition and Bosnian National Competition.
 In addition to competing, Alma performed in master classes for many renowned guitarists such as Jason Viaux, Lorenzo Micheli, Ivan Rijos, Lily Afshar, Canadian Guitar Quartet, Ana Vidovic, Iliana Matos, Nuccio D’Angello, Rey Guerra, Zarko Ignjatovic, Jeffrey McFaden, Valery Hartzell, Olga Amelkina-Vera, and others.

-Alma is also an instructor at Community Music School at USC.
+Dr. Van Duys is also an instructor at Community Music School at USC where she teaches private guitar lessons and a summer guitar camp.

 To learn more about body mapping, check out Alma's upcoming lecture: "What Every Guitarist Needs to Know About the Body."